NRWLDev/fastapi-problem/docs/error.md

 * `fastapi_problem.error.ForbiddenProblem` provides status 403 errors
 * `fastapi_problem.error.NotFoundProblem` provides status 404 errors
 * `fastapi_problem.error.ConflictProblem` provides status 409 errors
+* `fastapi_problem.error.UnprocessableProblem` provides status 422 errors

+These are all reimported from the `rfc9457` library, you can also access them directly from there.

 ## Custom Errors